 If the calf is male he is useless to the dairy industry so will either be killed at birth (being a dairy breed he will not produce ‘high quality’ meat), killed at around four months old for veal or sent to a feedlot for 12-18 months and then killed for low-grade beef.
 Female calves follow in their mother’s footsteps and spend 3-4 years giving birth to young who will be torn away from her so that we can have her milk until her body is worn out and she is sent to the slaughterhouse.

 The good news is that the wonderful variety of delicious vegan chocolates, recipes and treats now available means we can enjoy this time of year without contributing to the suffering of lambs, chicks or cows.
 We have the choice to opt-out of the traditions of cruelty that we’ve been raised on, and Veganuary is here to help support you every step of the way.

 Join us in our mission to save millions of animals!
-Take our pledge and we’ll provide you with everything you need to make going vegan easy.
+Try vegan for a month and we’ll send recipes, tips and resources to make it easy.